Field & Specialties

 Early Modern European Intellectual History

-Asaf Almog is a doctoral candidate, working with Gary W. Gallagher and Elizabeth R. Varon.
+Asaf Almog studies the development of Anglo-American political, cultural and intellectual history.
+Asaf works with Gary W. Gallagher and Elizabeth R. Varon.
 Born and raised in Israel, Asaf is interested in the rise of liberal political culture in the Anglo-American world.
 His M.A. thesis at Tel Aviv University examined Thomas Hobbes’s liberalism and its influence on Revolutionary America.
 His M.A. thesis at the University of Virginia examined Massachusetts Federalist Timothy Pickering’s views on race and slavery.
+His dissertation, “Looking Backward in a New Republic: Conservative New Englanders and American Nationalism, 1793-1833,” examines the evolution of political conservatism among New England’s Unitarian elite, and its role in the construction of American nationalism.
+He will defend his dissertation in April 2020.

-Asaf’s dissertation, titled “Looking Backward in a New Republic: Conservative New Englanders and American Nationalism, 1793-1848,” examines the evolution of political conservatism among New England’s Unitarian elite, and its role in the construction of American nationalism.
+Asaf’s dissertation, “Looking Backward in a New Republic: Conservative New Englanders and American Nationalism, 1793-1833,” examines the evolution of political conservatism among New England’s Unitarian elite, and its role in the construction of American nationalism.
 The dissertation focuses on members of the so-called “Brahmin caste of New England,” a self-conscious elite, all Harvard-affiliated, who maintained an inner “republic of letters” throughout the early republic and the antebellum era.
-Moving chronologically from the establishment of the Federalist Party to 1861, Asaf juxtaposes the tradition of “conservative reform” against rival traditions, which supported various egalitarian interpretations of the American Revolution’s legacy.
+Moving chronologically from the establishment of the Federalist Party to the mid-1830s, Asaf juxtaposes the tradition of “conservative reform” against rival traditions, which supported various egalitarian interpretations of the American Revolution’s legacy.
 The dissertation examines how the converging understandings of conservatism and reform influenced the political culture of New England’s elite and of the American Republic at large.
-Ultimately, the dissertation illuminates the complexities of the American Revolution’s legacy of liberty and equality before the Civil War.
+Ultimately, the dissertation illuminates the complexities of the American Revolution’s legacy of liberty and equality in the early republic.

 Independent instructor, University of Virginia: